krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

   there
 * **profiler** - that shows us where those objects were created

-In this simple example any of those tools in enough.
+In this simple example any of those tools is enough.
 In more complicated ones I needed both to find the root cause of the problem.
-It is nice to finally have a tool that can profile memory leak on production system.
+It is nice to finally have a tool that can profile memory leaks on production systems.

 It is worth mentioning that ```--live``` option is available since **async-profiler 2.9** and it needs **JDK >= 11**.